Gluten Free Thanksgiving

-There are also a couple other stuffing versions you could look for that could be Gluten Free or GF.
-Corn Bread Stuffing (double check there is no white flour in it, as corn bread can commonly have it), as well as a Wild Rice Stuffing.
+There are also a couple other stuffing versions you could look into that can be Gluten Free.
+Corn Bread Stuffing (double check it is GF, not all is), as well as a Wild Rice Stuffing.

 Green Bean Casserole

-Ok, so I will admit the GF Green Bean Casserole has eluded me to a certain degree.
-I have not yet found GF crispy onions that you can purchase.
+The crispy French Fried Onion topping and the mushroom soup in this dish, are not typically gluten free.
+Because of this for a while the GF Green Bean Casserole had eluded me.
+I have been looking for years for a GF crispy onions that you can purchase.
 There are recipes online for making your own crispy onions, I have yet to find one that works.
-So far they have been a bit of an epic fail, so much so, it’s a running joke in my family “Who’s making the onions this year”… no one! ha!
+So far they have been a bit of an epic fail, so much so, it’s a running joke in my family “Who’s making the onions this year”… no one! haha!!

-Update!!
-I found Gluten Free Crispy Onions at Aldi, I have not tried them yet, but have found them there.
-They are the Aldo LiveGF brand.
+But I have an update!
+I found Gluten Free French Fried Onions at Aldi and they are yummy, and a great substitution for the originals.
+They are the Aldi LiveGF brand, and only there around Thanksgiving.
 Here is a link to them on Instacart, as Aldi does not have them on their site right now.